-(1) Class C shares automatically convert to Class A shares if held for 8 years.
-The Class C shares' average annual total return for the 10-year period assumes that the Class C shares automatically converted to Class A shares 8 years after the start of the period.
+- (1) Class C shares automatically convert to Class A shares if held for 8 years.
+The Class C shares' average annual total return for the 10-year period assumes that the Class C shares automatically converted to Class A shares 8 years after the start of the period. - (2) Effective January 28, 2025, the Fund added the MSCI Emerging Markets Value Index as a secondary benchmark to compare the Fund's average annual return to a benchmark that the Adviser believes better aligns with the Fund's investment objective and strategies.